 You can visit Wesley’s personal surfing website by clicking: Life With Wesley

 Wesley broadcast “Live” the South East Surf Report every Saturday and Sunday at 8:00 am for 18 years on BBC Radio Kent, TLR, and CTFM radio stations – this was the longest running surf report on the radio in Europe until he stopped some years ago.
 He also was a writer for Surf Magazine (UK), Surf Scene (UK), Xelements (UK), Wavelength (UK), Surf Europe (EU), Surfing (US), and Surfer (US).
+Wesley also founded and ran one of the worlds largest surf travel business from 1996 through to 2007 where he featured over 48 surfing destinations and discovered many new surf spots that he named as well.

 He has organised and run four major surfing events in the south east of England, called the South East Surf Championships that were all held at Camber Sands, East Sussex with between 50 to 120 competitors.